Rania-ME/csci-476-594-spring2021-private/lab06/README.md

 Task 2:

 First we need to make sure that the picture is working.
 Then we start the encryption.
+We can start encrypting the picture and we have to set the header of the file correctly so that the encrypted file will be recognized as a legitimate bmp file.
+We can figure out some of the information about the picture by viewing it.
+The whole picuture is encrypted but it is possible to know what the picture was before encryption.